Piratux/PixelWalker-Copy-Bot/README.md

 npm run test
 ```

+When running tests, do not modify the source code, because that will automatically restart the tests and may cause some
+tests to fail.
+Only modify source code before tests run or after tests finished.

 When writing/modifying tests you might find `.printblocks` command useful.
 It prints array of `WorldBlock[]` that you can paste directly to tests.